Poet Deep's Story

 From the early age of 11, he’s been putting pen to paper writing rhymes and has been a rapper on stage for over seven years.

-A family man, he believes in the importance of spending time with his wife and five children in order to mold and shape their thinking and persons into individuals who will go out into the world and make the difference that he himself is seeking to make.
+A family man, he believes in the importance of spending time with his wife and five children in order to successfully build a strong family base where each member is enriched, loved, and appreciated.

 A pan Afrikan Nationalist, he is an outspoken advocate for Afrikan culture and places a strong emphasis on political, cultural, and social issues.
 Poet Deep advances the effort through his music and associations which was a focus of his first mix tape in 2014, “The Project” which was a collection of songs from 2008-2014 and continues to be one of his platforms.